Lionel Lewis

-Lionel Lewis (born 16 December 1982) is a retired Singaporean footballer who played for Singapore national football team as a goalkeeper.
+Lionel Lewis (born 16 December 1982) is a Singaporean former footballer who last played for Singapore national football team as a goalkeeper.
 He played for Home United from 2004 to 2012, having played for Geylang United and the Young Lions in his earlier years.
 Lewis made his international debut in 2002 and made 73 appearances for the Singapore national football team.
 He was named the 2004 Tiger Cup MVP, and was nominated for the 2006 Asian Footballer of the Year award.
 After his retirement from professional football he has worked for Nanyang Polytechnic managing student sports.

 Club career

-Lewis first played for Geylang United, and is recognised as one of an outstanding trio of keepers – the other two being Shahril Jantan and Hassan Sunny — that have turned out for the club.
+Lewis first played for Geylang United, and is recognised as one of an outstanding trio of keepers – the other two being Shahril Jantan and Hassan Sunny – that have turned out for the club.
 After a brief career at Geylang, where he made a total of 60 appearances, he joined the Young Lions to become part of the first Young Lions side to play in the S.League in 2003.
 In August 2004, the police regular joined Home United (which is affiliated to the Singapore Police Force) on a short-term contract and played for the Protectors in their AFC Cup campaign, before returning to the Young Lions.
 He made a return to Home United in 2005, where he has remained until the end of his career.

 Lewis has been cited as the difference between Home United and the other teams.
 Balestier Khalsa coach, Abdul Karim Razzak, described him as "a goalkeeper that can win 20 points for his team in a season".

 In December 2007, Lewis trained with Premier League club Manchester City.
 One week later, on 28 December 2007, Sven-Göran Eriksson decided not to sign Lewis due to difficulties getting a work permit for him.
 On 13 January 2008, he underwent a one-week trial at Swiss Super League club Grasshopper Club Zürich and was offered a contract.
 On 22 January, Lewis confirmed with S-League that he would not be signing a contract with Grasshopper.

 Lionel retired from professional football at the end of 2012 season, at the age of 29.